 Decent sized leisure battery & solar panel

-However, the new motorhome only had one leisure battery, with no space to add another.
-I was a little worried, but actually the battery system worked great.
-It made us realise that you don't need a second battery at all if the first one is good.
-Make sure you get a battery designed for leisure use, and get as big a size as you can- I think the one we had was 110.
+However, the new motorhome only has one leisure battery, with no space to add another.
+I was a little worried but, actually, the battery system works great.
+It made us realise that you don’t need a second battery at all if the first one is good.
+Make sure you get a battery designed for leisure use, and get as big a size as you can- ours is 110a

 Fresh water and empty waste tanks

-We tend to buy bottled water for drinking (after almost poisoning ourselves one year!) but without fresh water in your tanks you're not going to be able to do much showering/ cleaning or washing up!
-Before you head off into the wilds, make sure you top up the water tanks (and toilet flush, if it's separate.)
+Without fresh water in your tanks you’re not going to be able to do much showering/ motorhome cleaning or even the washing up!
+Before you head off into the wilds, make sure you top up the water tanks (and toilet flush, if it’s separate.)

 Gas for fridge/ heating